Home :: Women's Travel Clothing :: Travel Pants for Women (This page contains affiliate links.)

 - They should pack easily and dry quickly, in a few minutes in the sun.
 There's every chance you'll get wet at some point.

 - If you're heading to a cold climate, don't necessarily take warm pants - try a pair of light silk or wool long underwear instead.
-They bunch up into a tiny ball and will keep you warm if the weather turns and when you get back into the heat, you won't be lumbered with a heavy and useless item of clothing.
+They bunch up into a tiny ball and will keep you warm if the weather turns.
+When you get back into the heat, you won't be lumbered with a heavy and useless item of clothing (and you can mail your longjohns home).

 - Your pants have to stand up to wear and tear - good seams, possible reinforcements where needed...